 (b) Customer shall maintain a deliverable hostmaster@[Customer’s Internet Domain Name] mailbox, and agrees to actively review said mailbox on a regular basis.

 (c) Customer shall maintain a deliverable postmaster@[Customer’s Internet Domain Name] mailbox, and agrees to actively review said mailbox on a regular basis.

 (d) Customer shall maintain a deliverable abuse@[Customer’s Internet Domain Name] mailbox and to review and respond to messages received no less frequently than once per business day.

 (e) Customer understands further that the Internet contains unedited materials some of which are sexually explicit or may be offensive to some people.
 Customer and End users and authorized users access such materials at their own risk.
-INTEGRA has no control over and accepts no responsibility whatsoever for such materials.
+COMPANY has no control over and accepts no responsibility whatsoever for such materials.

 (f) Neither COMPANY nor its affiliates warrants that the Service will be uninterrupted or error free or that any information, software or other material accessible on the Service is free of viruses, worms, Trojan horses or other harmful components

 (g) COMPANY has no obligation to monitor the Service.
 However, Customer agrees that COMPANY has the right to monitor the Service electronically from time to time and to disclose any information as necessary to satisfy any law, regulation or other governmental request, to operate the Service properly, or to protect itself or its subscribers.
 As provided above, COMPANY will monitor the transmission of the Service.
 However, COMPANY will not monitor the content of any of the Service, including, but not limited to, any private electronic-mail messages.
 COMPANY reserves the right to refuse to post or to remove any information or materials, in whole or in part, that are in violation of this Agreement.